Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

-where $\nu_\mathrm{min}$, $\nu_\mathrm{max}$, and $\nu_\mathrm{ref}$ denote the minimum, maximum, and reference observing frequencies (in GHz).
-Substituting the CHIME/FRB parameters yields $t_\mathrm{samp}=1.67$~ms. Any burst intrinsically shorter than this duration will therefore appear broadened to at least 1.67~ms owing to the finite instrumental sampling time.
-This temporal resolution also determines the maximum dispersion measure (DM$_\mathrm{max}$) that can be accommodated within the simulated time window:
+For the simulation, we consider a frequency band spanning $\nu_\mathrm{min}=400$~MHz to $\nu_\mathrm{max}=800$~MHz, with a reference frequency $\nu_\mathrm{ref}=600$~MHz, consistent with CHIME/FRB observations.
+We adopt an effective sampling time of $t_\mathrm{samp}=1.67$~ms, chosen to be broadly representative of the temporal resolution within this observational setup.
+Any burst intrinsically shorter than this duration will therefore appear broadened to at least $1.67$~ms owing to the finite instrumental sampling time.
+This temporal resolution also determines the maximum dispersion measure ($\mathrm{DM}_\mathrm{max}$) that can be accommodated within the simulated time window: